Category: Math

 • How to Calculate Percentage Increase or Decrease (Formula + Examples)

-Whether you’re analyzing sales growth, tracking price changes, or comparing test scores, knowing how to calculate percentage increase or decrease is an essential everyday skill.
-This guide covers every scenario with clear formulas and real examples.
+Whether you are analyzing sales growth, tracking price changes, monitoring investment returns, or comparing test scores, knowing how to calculate percentage increase or decrease is a fundamental everyday skill.
+This guide covers every scenario with clear formulas, real-world examples, and a reference table — plus the common mistakes that trip people up.

 Percentage Increase Formula